Marcus Trescothick: 2004 and 2005 Ashes

-The 2004–5 tour of Zimbabwe caused several players to voice their concerns about the Robert Mugabe regime, the security issues in the country, and the standard of the Zimbabwean side.
+The 2004–05 tour of Zimbabwe caused several players to voice their concerns about the Robert Mugabe regime, the security issues in the country, and the standard of the Zimbabwean team.
 Steve Harmison was the first to boycott the tour for "political and sporting reasons", and Flintoff was reported to be considering taking a moral stand himself.
-The England Chairman of Selectors David Graveney denied that the selectors would leave out players unhappy with touring Zimbabwe and would put their absences down to injury.
-Flintoff and Trescothick were, however, "rested" allowing Kevin Pietersen to make his debut.
+The England Chairman of Selectors, David Graveney, denied that the selectors would omit players who were unhappy with touring Zimbabwe and would put their absences down to injury.
+Flintoff and Trescothick were, however, "rested", allowing Kevin Pietersen to make his debut.

-Trescothick used the time to prepare for the following series in South Africa, even took up yoga in attempt to bolster his performances abroad.
+Trescothick used the time to prepare for the following series in South Africa, even taking up yoga in an attempt to bolster his performances abroad.
 In December 2004, he made 85 not out against an N.F.
 Oppenheimer XI in South Africa.
 A partnership of 152 with Strauss in the opening Test against South Africa was followed by a partnership of 273 in the second, in which they both scored over 130.
 This was a record opening partnership at Durban and England's first 200 opening stand since Gooch and Mike Atherton in 1991.
 Before this, the difference between his home and abroad average was over 20, and his third overseas century went a long way to counter this.
-With regard to his touring difficulties, Trescothick stated "I wouldn't say I've put it to rest, but I've made a big step forward to putting it to rest.
+With regard to his touring difficulties, Trescothick stated: "I wouldn't say I've put it to rest, but I've made a big step forward to putting it to rest.
 It's a mental battle for me, something I have to deal with and work hard to try to understand what is different.
 He made a further improvement with an even larger score of 180, as England won the fourth Test.
-After batting slowly with Ashley Giles, the fall of Hoggard's wicket soon afterwards spurred Trescothick to start "unleashing ferocious shots", setting up an unlikely victory with Steve Harmison partnering him.
+After batting slowly alongside Ashley Giles, the fall of Matthew Hoggard's wicket soon afterward spurred Trescothick to start "unleashing ferocious shots", setting up an unlikely victory with Steve Harmison partnering him.
 In the matches preceding the 2005 Ashes series, England wrapped up two easy victories against Bangladesh.
 Trescothick scored 194 in the first Test, and 151 in the second.
 He also scored an unbeaten 100 in his 100th ODI against Bangladesh, surpassing Gooch's record of eight ODI centuries for England.